Black-faced spoonbill: Distribution

-As black-faced spoonbills are migratory birds, their conservation is based on the protection of their breeding, "stop-over" and wintering grounds, making conservation efforts complex.
-However, spoonbills are able to adapt to disturbances of large-scale.
+As black-faced spoonbills are migratory, their conservation is based on the protection of their breeding, "stop-over" and wintering grounds, making conservation efforts complex.
+However, spoonbills are able to adapt to disturbance on a large scale.
 The exact distribution of the species remains unclear, although some attempts at modelling population developments under climate change impacts have been made.

 Threats

-It is thought that the principal cause of the decline of this species is the destruction of its habitat, more particularly the "valorization" of intertidal mudholes for agriculture, and more recently aquaculture and industrialization.
-The Korean War (1950–1953) must also have had a negative impact on the species, because the birds ceased nesting in South Korea at that time.
+It is thought that the principal cause of the decline of this species is the destruction of its habitat, more particularly the drainage of intertidal mudholes for agriculture, and more recently aquaculture and industrial development.
+The Korean War (1950–1953) must also have had a negative impact on the species, because the birds ceased nesting in South Korea for decades, with breeding only resuming there within recent years.
 In Japan, where it was once common for them to winter, they became extremely rare at this same time, and in later years there has never been a winter in which more than 5 birds were observed.

-With the construction of a Shinkansen bridge in the Yatsushiro Sea between 2004 and 2009 next to a very important migration site for the black-faced spoonbills, many feared that it would cause their numbers to decrease.
+With the construction of a Shinkansen bridge in the Yatsushiro Sea between 2004 and 2009 next to a very important migration site for black-faced spoonbills, many feared that it would cause their numbers to decrease.
 Thankfully, because of carefully planned out measures implemented in order to counter act the construction of the bridge, the population actually managed to increase during the time of construction.

-Human disturbances can also be much more direct.
+Human disturbance can also be much more direct.
 Many humans disturb mating patterns unknowingly by taking photographs of birds during their mating time, leading to a decrease in offspring.
-According to a research done in the Xing-Ren Tuo region of China in 1999, shellfish collectors, photographers, powerboats, and gull egg collectors are the major sources of disturbance causing the black-faced spoonbill to leave their nests.
+According to research done in the Xing-Ren Tuo region of China in 1999, shellfish collectors, photographers, powerboats, and gull egg collectors are the major sources of disturbance causing black-faced spoonbills to desert their nests.

+Offshore wind farms have been implicated in disrupting spoonbill migrations from Korea to China or Hong Kong over the Yellow Sea, leading to failure to reach wintering sites or even mortalities through exhaustion.